-If you are not sure where to start, then the most likely place is the internet.
-Some many forums and blogs advise on starting your own business.
-These articles will help you find out what works and provides insight into how you should go about things.
+If you are unsure where to start, then the most likely place is the internet.
+Some many forums and blogs that advise on starting your own business.
+These articles will help you discover what works and provide insight into how you should go about things.

 It is always important to do your research before you start.
 It’s also good to see what other businesses in the area are up to and how they can help or hinder you.

-Finally, we suggest that you test out the market and see any demand for your chosen product or service.
+Finally, we suggest you test the market and see any demand for your chosen product or service.